rolling-scopes-school/docs/docs/en/rolling-scopes-overview.md

 ## JS Dev Day

-Javascript Developer Day is an exciting quiz where participants from more than 20 cities joined simultaneously.
-Anyone could take part by gathering a team and finding a venue—whether a cozy office room or reserved tables in a pub.
-Our community provided all the necessary materials for free and assisted with the preparation.
+Javascript Developer Day is an exciting quiz where participants from more than 20 cities join simultaneously.
+Anyone can take part by gathering a team and finding a venue—whether a cozy office room or reserved tables in a pub.
+Our community provides all the necessary materials for free and assists with the preparation.
 More information can be found here - https://www.facebook.com/jsdevday/

 ## RS School

 These are free courses conducted by our community since 2013.
-Everyone can study at RS School, regardless of age, employment and location.
-The training involves developers from different companies and countries.
-The course is conducted entirely online, making quality education accessible worldwide.
-A new class of students starts every six months and is joined by about 2,000 people.
-250+ mentors help our students to learn in comfort.
-Mentors of the school - our "iron" people - teach students in their free time and for free!
-RS School is open to learners from any country.
-More information about the school you can find here: https://rs.school/
+Anyone can study at RS School, regardless of age, employment, or location.
+Developers from various companies and countries contribute to the training.
+The course is fully online, making quality education accessible worldwide.
+Each year, a new cohort of more than 2,000 students joins the program.
+Guiding them are our mentors—our "iron" people—who volunteer their time to teach and support students for free.
+With over 250 dedicated mentors, RS School creates a strong, collaborative learning environment.
+RS School welcomes learners from any country.
+Learn more about the school here: https://rs.school/

 ## YouTube